• Why Itemization Matters

 • Core Structure of a Line Item

 An itemized invoice lists each charge separately—quantity, unit price, and line total—rather than lumping work into one opaque number.
 Itemization helps accounts payable match purchase orders, helps managers understand what they approved, and helps you defend value when questions arise.
+The IRS expects detailed records that support every deduction and income item.

 Key Takeaways